San Marcos, California: San Marcos Unified School District

-The San Marcos Unified School District is one of the largest school districts in San Diego County and includes 20 schools with diverse educational programs for kindergarten through adult education students.
+The San Marcos Unified School District is one of San Diego County's largest school districts and includes 20 schools with diverse educational programs from kindergarten through adult education students.
 SMUSD has 11 elementary schools, 3 middle schools (San Elijo Hills, Woodland Park and San Marcos middle schools), 2 K-8 school (Double Peak, La Mirada Academy K-8), 2 comprehensive high schools (San Marcos High School and Mission Hills High School), 1 charter high school, 1 independent study high school, 1 continuation school, and 1 adult school.
-SMUSD serves more than 21,000 students in San Marcos, as well as sections of Vista, Escondido, Carlsbad and Encinitas, and some unincorporated areas of the County such as: Buena, Twin Oaks Valley, Deer Springs, Lake San Marcos, Harmony Grove, and Elfin Forrest.
+SMUSD serves more than 21,000 students in San Marcos, as well as sections of Vista, Escondido, Carlsbad and Encinitas, and some unincorporated areas of the county, such as Buena, Twin Oaks Valley, Deer Springs, Lake San Marcos, Harmony Grove, and Elfin Forrest.
 San Marcos Adult School was established in 1993 by the San Marcos Unified School District.
-San Marcos Adult School is a provider of adult education services in the City of San Marcos and its surrounding communities.
-The adult school campus is located on the grounds of Twin Oaks high school which is nestled in beautiful and historic Twin Oaks Valley.
-San Marcos Adult School offers adult education courses for adults in the areas of: high school diploma, GED, HISET, adult basic education, and English as a Second Language.
-San Marcos Adult School works collaboratively with Palomar College and other local adult schools to connect students with post-secondary education and training.
+It provides adult education services in the City of San Marcos and its surrounding communities.
+The adult school campus is on the grounds of Twin Oaks High School, in Twin Oaks Valley.
+San Marcos Adult School offers adult education courses for in high school diploma, GED, HISET, adult basic education, and English as a Second Language.
+It works with Palomar College and other local adult schools to connect students with post-secondary education and training.
 San Marcos Adult School is a member of the Education to Career Network of North San Diego County.
-ETCN is one of 71 Consortiums in the State of California and is funded by the California Adult Education Program.
+ETCN is one of 71 Consortiums in California and is funded by the California Adult Education Program.

 High Tech High, Middle and Elementary, North County

-High Tech High, Middle and Elementary are all charter schools located in San Marcos.
+High Tech High, Middle and Elementary are all charter schools in San Marcos.
 High Tech High, which started with a single school in 2000, uses small-school settings, where students learn through projects, internships and interaction with professionals.
-It is located across the street from San Marcos High School on San Marcos Boulevard.
+It is across the street from San Marcos High School on San Marcos Boulevard.

 Palomar College

-The main 200 acre campus of Palomar College is located in northern San Marcos.
-It is a public two-year community college and is a member of the California Community Colleges system.
-It enrolls approximately 30,000 full-time and part-time students.
-Palomar offers more than 250 associate degree and certificate programs, and residents of California are charged $46 per unit.
+The main 200 acre campus of Palomar College is in northern San Marcos.
+It is a public two-year community college and part of the California Community Colleges system.
+It enrolls about 30,000 full-time and part-time students.
+Palomar offers more than 250 associate degree and certificate programs.
+California residents are charged $46 per unit.

-A giant letter P (for "Palomar") on the hillside above the campus is a ubiquitous landmark for San Marcos, visible miles away.
+A giant letter P (for "Palomar") on the hillside above campus is a San Marcos landmark, visible miles away.